adolsalamanca/dotnetcore-testapi-dockerized/README.md

 * To test the API, you can simply access to http://localhost:8080/api/values in your host machine.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Authors
+## Author

 This project has been built around the official .NET and Docker examples.
 It just have a few adjustments to expose the WebAPI properly.

 *Adolfo Rodriguez*

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details